root-project/root/README/ReleaseNotes/v608/index.md

 *   [[ROOT-8516](https://sft.its.cern.ch/jira/browse/ROOT-8516)] - Possible I/O corruption in writing when using a cache, typically on remote servers, e.g. XRootD
 *   Fix [[ROOT-8686](https://sft.its.cern.ch/jira/browse/ROOT-8686)] and [[ROOT-8595](https://sft.its.cern.ch/jira/browse/ROOT-8595)] which led to error when persistifying classes which featured std::arrays as data members in TTrees.
 *   Fix column wise write of std::arrays which was failing with cryptic error message under certain circumstances.
+* [ROOT-8230] - Inherited method in PyROOT/RooFit not found
+* [ROOT-8454] - linking against libNew produce not working programs, TMapfile not usable
+* [ROOT-8511] - Filter MacOSX bundles from the lists of ACliC libraries (MH_BUNDLE versus MH_DYLIB
+* [ROOT-8539] - Problem with interpreting a macro when moving from ROOT 6.06/08 to 6.08/04
+* [ROOT-8544] - Regression in ROOT 6.08.04: MPI program hangs when loading TFile plugins
+* [ROOT-8568] - TSystem OpenConnection does not work in latest root (6.08.04, 6.09.01), but works in root 6.06.04
+* [ROOT-8579] - TApplication::ProcessLine / ExecuteFile does not return error state if file not present
+* [ROOT-8694] - Segfault when drawing TKDE

+## HEAD of the v6-08-00-patches branch

+Changes will be part of the future 6.08/08